LudwigStenberg/PersonalFinanceApp/Documentation.md

 =========================================================
 SATURDAY, NOVEMBER 30

-Changed transaction.cs TransactionId from string to int to match database.
+- Changed transaction.cs TransactionId from string to int to match database.
 Simplicity.
-Started working on DatabaseTransactionStorage's LoadTransactionsAsync.
+-  working on DatabaseTransactionStorage's LoadTransactionsAsync.

 =========================================================
 SUNDAY, DECEMBER 1

-Implemented SaveTransactionsAsync for DatabaseTransactionStorage.cs
+- Implemented SaveTransactionsAsync for DatabaseTransactionStorage.cs

 =========================================================
 MONDAY, DECEMBER 2

-Finalized SaveTransactionsAsync for DatabaseTransactionStorage.cs.
+- Finalized SaveTransactionsAsync for DatabaseTransactionStorage.cs.
   - Added sql-transaction with transaction object through: BeginTransaction, Commit and Rollback.
-Renamed:ler ?
+Renamed:

-DatabaseManager    --> DatabaseService
+- DatabaseManager    --> DatabaseService
-TransactionManager --> TransactionService
+- TransactionManager --> TransactionService
-UserService        --> UserService
+- UserService        --> UserService

  Removed IIdGenerator.cs and TransactionIdGenerator (SERIAL for now).

 =========================================================
 TUESDAY, DECEMBER 3

-Removed ITransactionOperations - Replaced by combining ITransactionStorage and TransactionService.
+- Removed ITransactionOperations - Replaced by combining ITransactionStorage and TransactionService.

-Refactor TransactionService to use ITransactionStorage:
+- Refactor TransactionService to use ITransactionStorage:
   Removed:
     - in-memory _transactions list.
     - InitializeTransactions() as the functionality is handled by LoadTransactionsAsync().